Skip to content

 Chinmina Bridge accepts HTTP connections from Buildkite agents.
 The request includes a Buildkite OIDC token that is used to authorize requests.

-The token identifies the Buildkite pipeline that is executing, so the associated repository can be looked up.
+If no organization profile is specified, the Buildkite OIDC token identifies the Buildkite pipeline that is executing, so the associated repository can be looked up.
+If the associated and requested repositories match, the request is valid.

-• /token, which returns a token and its expiry, and
+• /token, which returns a token and its expiry

 • /git-credentials, which returns the token and repository metadata in the Git Credentials format.